hove-io/ntfs-specification/ntfs_en.md

 [`grid_rel_calendar_line.txt`](#grid_rel_calendar_linetxt-optional) | Optional | This file contains the links between lines and calendars.

 ## Visualisation
-For a better understanding, you can find a diagram of the relationships between each file here : https://dbdiagram.io/embed/5e218b4a9e76504e0ef05fcd ([edit the diagram](https://dbdiagram.io/d/5e218b4a9e76504e0ef05fcd))
+For a better understanding, you can find a diagram of the relations between each file here : https://dbdiagram.io/embed/5e218b4a9e76504e0ef05fcd ([edit the diagram](https://dbdiagram.io/d/5e218b4a9e76504e0ef05fcd))

 # Files description
 ### networks.txt (required)